 Affiliate tracking has come a long way in the short history of online advertising.
 Industry challenges and innovative business models have stimulated the development of many technologies and methods of tracking, and as a result, there are now a number of options for tracking and reporting conversions.
-Choosing the right conversion tracking method and implementing it correctly can be a little confusing, which is why I thought it was important to clarify the differences between client-based tracking and server-based tracking.
+Choosing the right conversion tracking method and implementing it correctly can be a little confusing, which is why I thought it was important to clarify the differences between client-side tracking and server-side tracking.

 When a user clicks an affiliate link, it is recorded as a click and information is stored about the offer, the affiliate, and the user.
 If the user performs the desired action (purchases something, fills out a lead form, etc.), that stored information is then attached to a conversion.

-Client-Based Conversion Tracking Client-Based tracking relies on storing information on the actual user’s computer by placing a cookie in the user’s browser when an advertisement is clicked.
+Client-side tracking relies on storing information on the actual user’s computer by placing a cookie in the user’s browser when an advertisement is clicked.
 If the user reaches the conversion page (final sale or lead), a tracking pixel that was placed on the conversion page sends the cookie information back to the tracking platform, recording a conversion for the proper affiliate.
 The two most common tracking pixel formats are iframe and image pixels.

-Many consider server-to-server tracking methods to be more accurate because conversions are not lost when a user has cookies disabled on their Internet browser.
-Instead of using cookies to store information, server based tracking stores information associated with the user, the affiliate, and the offer on a server and attaches it to some unique identifier.
+Many consider server-to-server tracking methods to be more accurate because conversions are not lost when a user has cookies disabled on their internet browser.
+Instead of using cookies to store information, server-side tracking stores information associated with the user, the affiliate, and the offer on a server and attaches it to some unique identifier.
 The most common unique identifiers generated by network software are Transaction IDs and Affiliate IDs.
-With server-based tracking, the advertiser is responsible for storing that unique identifier and passing it back to the tracking server when a user completes a conversion (also known as a server postback).
+With server-side tracking, the advertiser is responsible for storing that unique identifier and passing it back to the tracking server when a user completes a conversion (also known as a server postback).

 Setting up conversion tracking can be a little tricky the first time through, but after you successfully set up the first offer, the next one will be a piece of cake.
 I hope this helps clear up some confusion about conversion tracking methods and their implementation.